Sacred Heart of Jesus Catholic School: 1995

-In 1995, the management of the institution was turned over to the Diocesan Fathers upon the instruction of His Eminence Jaime Cardinal Sin, the Archbishop of Manila.
+In 1995, the management of the institution was turned over to the Diocesan Fathers upon the instruction of Jaime Cardinal Sin, the Archbishop of Manila.

 The first Diocesan Priest to be appointed as Director of the School was Monsignor Mario D. Enriquez with Mrs. Rosie Pineda as Principal.
 Significant changes were initiated starting with the construction and inauguration of the covered court, renovation of offices, relocation and construction of Dental and Medical Clinic, Library and School's Canteen.

 SMPS became a member of MAPSA (Manila Archdiocesan and Parochial Schools Association).

 1996

 Mrs Josefina Madrid was appointed as Principal.

 2000

 Msgr.
 Enriquez was succeeded by Rev. Fr.
 Eugenio L. Castañeda.
 Rev. Fr.
 Marion C. Munda was then appointed as assistant director.
 Another milestone was added to the history of SMPS, a big decision was made by the administrators to open the High School Department to cater the growing demand of the community.